bilbobx182/shopping/frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.

+- TODO : fix flexbox breaking on loading lots of new rows.
+- TODO : Set Icon and title for website.
+- TODO : Add loading spinner.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.